Arzanico/resume/README.md

-# Some info about me:
+# A little bit about who I am:

   My name is Sebastian Nicolas Arzani Domenget

   Im from Buenos Aires, Argentina 🇦🇷 but Im living in Kualar Lumpur (MY) right now.

-  Spanish English speaker
+  I love to travel, know new places, learn about culture and society and its complexity, I love nature as well.
+Also I'm very pasionated about technology as a part of the human evolution and science as a way to understand the nature of ourselves and the universe in wich we live.

-  I've worked on thing like:
+  In the world of technology I've worked on thing like:
-  - ETL.
-For example Web Scraping with Beautifoul Soup, Data Manipulation with Python and Data Storage with Sqlite or PostGreSql
+  - Web Scraping.
-  - Natural Language Processing
+  - Natural Language Processing.
-  - Geo referenced data manipulation (Google Maps API, XML files, Data Visualization)
+  - Raw data and Geo referenced data manipulation (Google Maps API, XML files, Data Visualization).

  I've used tools like:
  - Google Cloud Platform
- - Oracle Desktop
- - Microsoft Azure
+ - IBM Cloud
- - PowerBI
+ - Oracle Autonomous DataBase

+ Frameworks like:
  - Django
- - Jupyter, Apache Zepellin Notebooks

- I'm interested on Oracle Machine Learning and Autonomous Data Base right now.
+ - Flask

 You can find me on the following social networks.
 Also, if you want, you can write me for help with your projects.
 I will be glad to collaborate with nonprofits projects or help beginners programmers.